 I made these cookies as part of a birthday present for my niece’s seventh birthday.
 Seven years goes by in a flash.
 She’s the oldest of my nieces, and I remember her resting on her Boppy like it was yesterday.
 This little girl eerily reminds me of myself as a child.
 Partly because she’s so kind, responsible and impressively aware of others’ feelings (did you catch that self-congratulation there?).
 But also because I recognize her compulsion to draw.
 I was exactly the same way.
 I doodled and drew and copied cartoons, too… I could whip up a mean Garfield.
 Since I sadly had to miss her art-activity-filled birthday party this year (I wanted to go just as much, if not way more, than my own daughter), I decorated these “Make Your Own Art” canvas cookies for her.
+Design your own canvas cookies?
+I can’t think of just the right name.
 The cookies were accompanied by a set of edible markers, of course, so she can draw her own sweet art on the canvas.

 To make these, I cut out rectangles from my cookie dough.
 Then I prepared my royal icing and tinted it white, black and gold using my trusty Americolor Soft Gel Pastes (Bright White, Egg Yellow and Super Black).
 Then, I prepared two disposable decorating bag with couplers and tips, one with a size “3” and one with a size “4.”
 I filled the decorating bag with the “3” tip with black and the one with the “4” tip with the gold, and tied closed tightly with rubber bands.
 To decorate, I outlined the rectangle and frame with black and let set.
 Then I thinned the white icing a bit, filled an empty decorating bag, snipped a bit off the tip, and flooded the center with white icing.
 I piped to fill the frame with gold icing.
 (For basic cookie decorating how-tos click HERE.)
 Let the cookies sit at room temperature uncovered overnight until they dry very well before packaging.
 Include a set of edible writers with the gift.